 Food Truck Driving Safety Tips

 The most important part of a moving truck is the driver!
-Get plenty of rest before getting behind the wheel.
+The first of our driving safety tips is to get plenty of rest before getting behind the wheel.
 Eat well and stay fit.
 Remember, driving without proper rest can threaten your livelihood or even your life.
 Stay healthy and well rested, or don’t drive!

 ALWAYS MAINTAIN YOUR VEHICLE